 Changing jobs is hard.
 How will I handle the rejection?

 The Fear: Why do people stay in jobs they hate?
 Because they’re safe.
 Even if you desperately want a new job, it’s really scary to leave what you know for something new and undiscovered.
 With every decision in which you say, “yes,” you also say “no” to something else.
 In all transitions and changes, there is risk.
 Every change includes a choice to sacrifice or compromise in some way.
 Plus, there are the pesky questions in the back of your mind, asking, What if I can’t get another job?
 What’s going to happen when it doesn’t work out?

 The Strategy: One of the best ways to overcome fear of change is to build up your personal sense of openness and creativity.
 Do things that remind you of your ability to learn, grow, and learn new things.
 Work on a hobby, go dancing, or take a class, and note the positive feelings that new things bring.
 Continue to engage in new activities during your job hunt, and you will not only keep your spirits up, but you will also ensure that you’re a more attractive candidate when you land interviews.
 And if fears resurface after a rejection or misstep, practice positive self-talk.
-Imagine you’re talking to a beloved friend about their job search, and use that advice on yourself!
+Imagine you’re talking to a beloved friend about their job search, and use any good advice you come up with on yourself!

 What if I don’t live up to expectations?

 The Fear: Once you’ve put in the work to strengthen your personal brand and get yourself in front of potential employers, you’ll eventually have one final fear to face: taking the leap and actually starting a new job!
 Suddenly your aspirations become reality, and it’s time to go in for your first training or begin your first project.
 Many people come down with a bad case of impostor syndrome as soon as they’ve landed the perfect job.